MicrosoftDocs/memdocs/sccm/apps/deploy-use/create-deploy-scripts.md

 6. Click **Next**, and then complete the wizard.

 >[!IMPORTANT]
 >The script is given a one-hour time period in which to run.
-If it does not run (for example if the PC is turned off) in this time period, you must run it again.
+If it does not run, for example if the PC is turned off, in this time period, you must run it again.

 >[!IMPORTANT]
->The script is executed as the system or computer account on the targeted client(s).
+>The script is executed as the *system* or *computer* account on the targeted client(s).
 This account has very limited network access.
 Any access to remote systems and locations by the script must be provisioned with this in mind.

+## Work flow and monitoring

 Here's what Run Scripts looks like as a work flow; create, approve, run and, monitor.

 ![Run Scripts - work flow](./media/run-scripts/RS-run-scripts-work-flow.png)

-## Script monitoring
+### Script monitoring

 After you have initiated running a script on a collection of devices, use the following procedure to monitor the the operation.
 Note that you're both able to monitor a script, real-time, as it executes and you can also return to a report for a given Run Script execution.